Vasi012/PP5-Predictive-Analysis/README.md

 The dashboard should contain:

 - A project summary page, showing the project dataset summary and my niece’s requirements for this project.
-- A page listing the findings related to which features that have the strongest correlation to the house sale price.
+- A page listing the findings related to which features have the strongest correlation to the house sale price.
 - A page displaying the 6 houses attributes and their respective predicted sale price.
-- It should display a message informing the summed predicted price for all the 6 houses newly refurbished.
+- It should display a message informing the summed predicted price for all of the 6 houses newly refurbished.
-- Add interactive input and widgets that allow a user to provide real-time house data to predict the sale price.
+- Add interactive input and widgets which allows a user to provide real-time house data to predict the sale price.
 - A page indicating my project hypothesis(es) and how I would validate it across the project.
 - A technical page displaying my model performance, and if I would deploy a ML pipeline to have displayed my pipeline steps.